MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 When you start up R CLient what happens?
 A dialog?
 A windows?
 Nothing?

-##Microsoft R: R for the Enterprise
+##Microsoft R: Differences in R Features

 *Microsoft R Server and Client*, simply put, are R for the Enterprise.
 Microsoft provides the software, services, and support that combine to make the very popular R statistical computing environment a compelling tool not only for academia, exploration, and prototyping, but for deployment within an enterprise.

+Microsoft also offers *Microsoft R Open*, which provides high performance math libraries installed on top of a stable version of Open Source R including Base and Recommended Packages.

-The feature set provided by the **Microsoft R Server** and **Microsoft R Client** software can be categorized as follows:
+The feature set provided by **Microsoft R Server**, **Microsoft R Client** and **Microsoft R Open** can be categorized as follows:

 |Feature|Microsoft R Open|Microsoft R Client|Microsoft R Server|
 |-------------|------------|-----------|-----------|